TanmayBundiwal/LinuxPermissionsCLI/README.md

 # Linux File Permissions Management Project

+## Did this for a course I was taking at Google courses on linux and sql.

 This repository hosts my project on managing file permissions in Linux.
 It demonstrates my proficiency with command-line tools for enhancing system security and access control.

 ## Overview